Degree Requirements

 Internships may be pursued during the academic year or during winter or summer breaks, and require a minimum commitment of 80 hours.
 Past sites for internships have included The Museum at FIT, the Metropolitan Museum of Art, the Costume Institute, Christie's and Sotheby's auction houses, the Brooklyn Museum, the Museum of the City of New York, the textile conservation lab at the Cathedral Church of St. John the Divine, the Cooper-Hewitt Museum, the Jewish Museum, the National Museum of the American Indian, and the American Museum of Natural History.

-Current lists of internship opportunities, descriptions, guidelines, and procedures are kept on file in the Fashion and Textile Studies department.
+Current lists of internship opportunities, descriptions, guidelines, and procedures are kept by the Fashion and Textile Studies department.
 Each student, in consultation with the faculty internship advisor, makes a formal application for a position, and if selected, reports directly to a staff member at the internship location, who then supervises and evaluates the student's work.
 Students are required to maintain an internship journal, and to write an essay summarizing their experience.
 Academic credit cannot be granted for any internship that has not been approved by the faculty advisor before the internship begins.

 Qualifying Paper